Last updated

 - Avoca Beach is known for consistent, high-quality waves with a surf school for beginners.

-- For more experienced surfers, Norah Head, Copacabana and Forresters Beach are great options
+- For more experienced surfers, Norah Head, Copacabana and Forresters Beach are solid options.

 Best beaches for coastal walks

-- The Skillion, Terrigal is the Central Coast’s most iconic coastal feature – a dramatic rock headland jutting into the ocean with a cliff-top walking path, panoramic views, and access to Terrigal’s ocean pool.
+- The Skillion at Terrigal is the Central Coast’s most iconic coastal feature – a rock headland jutting into the ocean with a cliff-top walking path, panoramic views and access to Terrigal’s ocean pool.
 The walk takes 20-40 minutes depending on how much you explore, and it’s free to access.

-- Bouddi Coastal Walk, Killcare is one of the region’s most beautiful bushwalks, connecting Putty Beach to Maitland Bay through Bouddi National Park.
-The 8 km track (one way) showcases pristine beaches, cliff-top views, and coastal forest.
+- Bouddi Coastal Walk near Killcare is one of the region’s most scenic bushwalks, connecting Putty Beach to Maitland Bay through Bouddi National Park.
+The 8 km track (one way) showcases pristine beaches, cliff-top views and coastal forest.

 Where to stay on the Central Coast

 Central Coast accommodation ranges from beachfront resorts to boutique B&Bs, budget motels to luxury coastal properties.
-Your choice depends on budget, travel style, and which beach experience you’re prioritizing.
-We’ve handpicked a few options below.
+Your choice depends on budget, travel style and which beach experience you’re prioritising.
+A few of our recommendations are:

 - Sea view and facilities: Crowne Plaza, Terrigal